-Corrected Description HACU 261 FORERUNNERS OF CONTEMPORARY THOUGHT: MARX, NIETZSCHE, FREUD, DARWIN Christoph Cox
+Corrected Description HACU 261 FORERUNNERS OF CONTEMPORARY THOUGHT: MARX, NIETZSCHE, FREUD, DARWIN

+Christoph Cox

-This course focuses on four latenineteenth-century intellectual revolutionaries whose thought has profoundly shaped the modern world and contemporary critical theory.
-We will concentrate on these authors' critiques and reconfigurations of traditional philosophical conceptions of human nature, mind, morals, life, and language.
+This course focuses on four latenineteenth-century intellectual hours and 50 limited to 25 revolutionaries whose though has Thi profoundly shaped the modern world and contemporary critical theory.
+We will concentrate on these authors' critiques and reconfigurations of traditional HACU/IA 27 philosophical conceptions of human nature, mind, morals, life, and language.
 Among the themes to be traced throughout the course are: the historicist and naturalist turns, the critique of religion, the critique of essentialism, and the critique of subjective unity.
+Kew Course Course Cance HACU/IA 27 DANCE IN Daphne Low New Course COPIES, REPLICA